mrclrchtr/gradle-kotlin-spring/README.md

 - Spring Dependency-Management

 Additionally, I added a POC how Maven Publishing could work.
 In another project, I got it to work like this without Spring boot on Gitlab.
-Unfortunately it doesn't work with the spring boot plugin in this example yet.
+Unfortunately, it doesn't work with the spring boot plugin in this example yet.
 But I think it can help others to reach their goals.

 If there are any questions or suggestions for improvement, issues, discussions and PRs are welcome.